by Tara Ross

 NPV’s misguided plan must be defeated if America is to thrive.

 Editor’s Note: Tara Ross is the author of Enlightened Democracy: The Case for the Electoral CollegeDo you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive 15 movies for free!